NaelsonDouglas/LintWarningRemover/README.md

 # LintWarningRemover
 This projects intends to be a modular auto-linter for Python.
-It is designed on top of an engine which is expandend by add-ons an uses parsing tree analysis (static analysis) in order to automatically fix common Pylint lint-based warnings.
+It is designed on top of an engine which is expandend by add-ons and uses parsing tree analysis (static analysis) in order to automatically fix common Pylint lint-based warnings.

 The project currently is in its early stage of development and most of the code in it are simple sketches.